drand/drand-docs/docs/drand-community/01-Contributing.md

 ---
-id: drand-community-contributing
+id: contributing-to-drand
-title: "Contributing"
+title: Contributing to drand
-description: Explains how to contribute your time and talent to the drand project.
+description: Learn how to contribute to drand
+slug: /about/contributing/
 ---
 # Contributing